Minnesota Vikings vs New Orleans Saints Prediction, Game Preview

 New Orleans could really, really use some time off that it’s not going to get.

 This is one banged up team considering it’s just Week 4.
-Even though QB Jameis Winston is expected to play, and RB Alvin Kamara and WR Michael Thomas will give it a go, few teams are as dinged.
+Andy Dalton will probably be under center for Jameis Winston, and RB Alvin Kamara and WR Michael Thomas will give it a go – few NFL teams are as dinged.

 That’s not a plus considering the problems that need to be solved in a hurry, like turnovers.